 Committees of Williams and Record Retention

-Full records compliance is very difficult at any institution and collecting all committee minutes is not expected; instead, it is a goal.
-By collecting committee records, we hope committee work will become easier and more streamlined in the long run.
+Full records compliance is very difficult at any institution and collecting all committee records is not expected; instead, it is a goal.
+By preserving, at a minimum, end-of-year reports and other foundational records, we hope committee work will become easier and more streamlined in the long run.

 Records to save and transfer for preservation:

 - minutes, agendas, synopses (at option of chair)

 The minutes we seek do not include your personal notes.
 If minutes are not taken, you are encouraged to create a short overview of the meeting much like President Mandel sends to the Williams community after the Board of Trustees meetings.
 Agendas are also a powerful way of documenting policy and procedure conversations for the college record.

 The general committee records retention schedule illustrates records series to keep.
 You only need to be concerned with the series in highlighted in purple.
 Other series are gathered by the records manager.